NandithaSBiju-050/SmartWeatherTracker/README.md

 git push -u origin main
 ```

+Deployment & hiding the API key

+- Deploy to GitHub Pages, Netlify or Vercel for a live demo.
+- To keep the API key secret in production, add a small server-side proxy or serverless function to inject the key.

-If you want, I can scaffold a minimal Node proxy to hide the API key and help you push the repo (I can't push to your GitHub directly, but I can provide the exact commands and help troubleshoot).
+If you want, I can scaffold a minimal proxy or help deploy and wire a secure function for the API key.